Olís

 In 1999, Iceland Oil Ltd. purchased all shares in Ellingsen, which was then consolidated into the holding company in 2001.
 The company also owns all shares in subsidiaries companies Hátækni and ísmar.

+Olís was implicated in the 1993–2001 Icelandic oil price fixing scandal.

 Olís is one of the 30 largest companies in Iceland turnover being ISK 37 billion in 2012.
 The Balance Sheet amount to ISK 16.0 billion.
 The number of employees in 2012 was approximately 420.